Skip to content

 Upgrading the SDK

 The Process to upgrade the SDK is similar to the initial setup.
-The main difference is that you need to make sure to re-apply any custom changes you made to the SDK after upgrading.
+The main difference is that you need to be sure to re-apply any custom changes you made to the SDK after upgrading.

-1. Download the latest tagged release version
+1. Download the latest tagged release version.

 5. Run dotnet tool restore from your project root.